ggorman/Introduction-to-programming-for-geoscientists/_posts/2014-10-16-Introduction.markdown

 ## Why Python?
 Why not [insert whatever language] instead?

-Python is a modern, general-purpose, object-oriented, high-level programming language.
+Python is a modern, general-purpose, high-level programming language.
 It is widely used in science and engineering and overall has a significant share of the programming market share (see [TIOBE](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html)).
-It is also one of the [most popular introductary teaching languages](http://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-us-universities/fulltext)
+It is also one of the [most popular introductary teaching languages](http://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-us-universities/fulltext).
+It's advantages are:

-	Simplicity: It is easy to read and easy to learn.
+* Simplicity: It is easy to read and easy to learn.
-    Expressive: Fewer lines of code, fewer bugs and easy to maintain.
+* Expressive: Fewer lines of code, fewer bugs and easy to maintain.
-    Powerful: Python is not a language you grow out of.
+* Powerful: Python is not a language you grow out of.
 It can also be used for large projects, Big Data, High Performance Computing applications, etc.

 ## Course material